brandur/mutelight/content/articles/subtleties-of-the-x-clipboard.md

 Everything was perfect ... except for one aspect: the clipboard.
 Its behavior was utterly perplexing: I could select text and middle-click (or `Shift-Insert`) it most places I wanted, but I could only copy _out_ of Chromium; while pasting it seemed to only respect text that had been copied from itself.
 Vim was even worse, even with `set clipboard=unnamed` it didn't seem to play nice with anything else.

-This was pretty frustrating&mdash;the clipboard's importance in the everyday workflow really can't be understated.
+This was pretty frustrating--the clipboard's importance in the everyday workflow really can't be understated.
 So what was the problem?
 To understand, we have to know a little more about the X clipboard.

 The X Clipboard
 ---------------